imranpollob/dao/TESTING_README.md

 # DAO Project Testing Guide

 This guide provides step-by-step instructions to test all features of the DAO project from the terminal.
-The project # Vote in favor (support = 1) forge script script/CastVote.s.sol --rpc-url http://localhost:8545 --broadcast --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 --sig "run(uint256,uint8)" $PROPOSAL_ID 1

-# Vote against (support = 0)
-forge script script/CastVote.s.sol --rpc-url http://localhost:8545 --broadcast --private-key 0x59c6995e998f97a5a0044966f0945389dc9e86dae75c2a9ea38422a9dcf8c80a  --sig "run(uint256,uint8)" $PROPOSAL_ID 0des smart contracts for governance, treasury management, and a Next.js frontend for user interactions.
+The project includes smart contracts for governance, treasury management, and a Next.js frontend for user interactions.

 ## Prerequisites